g00dnatur3/http-rest-client/README.md

 	RestClient client = RestClient.builder().restClientClass(MyRestClient.class).build();

-How else could I do proper unit testing? ... with interfaces? yuck lol I have enough code as is!
+How else could I do proper unit testing? ... with interfaces? yuck! lol I have enough code as is.

 I use this feature to inject a MockRestClient to mock instances of the HttpGet, HttpPost, HttpPut, and HttpDelete